 Not so long ago, the general business culture was “work is work and home is home,” and employees kept their personal issues to themselves.

-A proactive approach to providing mental health services saves companies money in the long run by increasing productivity, reducing turnover and preventing chronic stress from leading to costly diseases, such as heart disease and diabetes.
+A proactive approach to providing mental health services saves companies money in the long run by increasing productivity, reducing turnover and helping prevent chronic stress from costly, leading diseases such as heart disease and diabetes.

 It’s also a must-have for recruitment; increasingly, people are expecting better mental health coverage and more support from their employers.
 This is especially true of younger employees, including those in the millennial generation and Gen Z, who tend to be more open about their mental health challenges.

 Employers level up their mental health services

 As with other types of employee benefits, the trend in mental health services is toward more choices and personalization